Which Real Estate Company Has the Lowest Commission?

 What is a low-commission real estate company?

 A low-commission real estate company provides home sellers with discounted listing services, typically charging 1%–2% commission fees, rather than the standard 3% a full-service agent might expect.
-These companies may provide limited service, a hybrid model, or full service at a reduced cost.
+These businesses may provide limited service, a hybrid model, or full service at a reduced cost.

 Which real estate company has the lowest commission?